 It happened one day on the school playground when I was in 5th grade.
 A girl who I thought was my friend suddenly called me a “blockhead.”
 As all the surrounding kids laughed, she went on shouting that my head was too big for my body.
-Her tone and the unwanted attention mortified me.
+Her tone and the unwanted attention was mortifying.
 I had no idea why she was saying this or even what exactly she meant by it.
 But rather than seeing it for what it was, foolish talk of a child, I searched for an explanation in my own childish understanding of myself.

 It had been pointed out that I spent a lot of time in the school library, even during recess, reading books.
 I had been called weird a few times for this activity.
 The playground incident, however, sealed the verdict that there was something wrong with me, and I needed to change that something.
 So, I decided to pursue sports.
 Baseball, basketball and soccer all went poorly.
 In high school I did well with football, receiving praise.
 Yet the sad truth was that I didn’t enjoy any sports that much.
 I just needed to feel I was OK, and being an athlete provided that covering for a short time.
 I now realize I was dealing with my own brand of shame.